Note: This profile also includes the “Flowering Gum” cultivars.

-A tree restricted to the south-west of WA where it grows to a typical height of 10 metres, forming a lignotuber.
+A tree restricted to the south-west of Western Australia where it grows to a typical height of 10 metres, forming a lignotuber.
 It is generally found in the Walpole-Mt Frankland region (west of Albany) with some smaller populations to the east.

 It grows on sandy soils in low-lying areas of heath or woodland.

 The bark is continuous and flaky / tessellated, brown and does not shed much.

 The juvenile foliage / coppicing-growth is disjunct, lanceolate to broad-lanceolate, mid-green and glossy in colour, to about 17 cm long and 5 cm wide.

 The adult leaves are also disjunct, mid-green, dull to glossy, lanceolate (spear-shaped) to 13 cm long and to 5 cm wide.
 Leaves are noticeably discolorous.

 The primary inflorescence of “eucalypts” (Angophora / Corymbia / Eucalyptus) is an umbellaster (an umbel-like cluster of flowers).
 In this species, the flower buds are arranged in umbellasters of 7, oval to pyriform (oval to pear-shaped), to 18 mm long and 8 mm wide.
 In Corymbia and Eucalyptus, the petals and sepals are fused into the distinctive calyptra (bud cap) which is shed when the flower opens.
 The calyptra / operculum is very short and rounded to flattened.

 The conspicuous stamens give the flowers their appearance; red in colour.
 In Corymbia species, umbellasters are typically produced, in clusters, at the terminals, beyond the foliage to create a very showy display.
 In this species, flowering can be observed in December to May, with flowers of this species bright red to pink or orange, each flower about 3 cm across.